-Regional data strongly suggests that purchases of residential furnaces are significantly influenced by economic considerations, because high-efficiency furnaces have captured a higher percentage of the market in areas where heating demand (and thus the value of efficiency improvements) is relatively high and a lower percentage of the market in areas where heating demand (and thus the value of efficiency improvements) is relatively low.
-DOE also recognized that the range of economic outcomes for investments in high-efficiency furnaces is particularly large due - in large part - to the venting requirements for high-efficiency furnaces.
-Nevertheless, DOE made no effort to determine the extent to which baseline purchasing behavior reflects any statistically significant preference for favorable economic outcomes or aversion to unfavorable economic outcomes or the impact such preferences would have on the distribution of different economic outcomes in "rule outcome" efficiency investments.
+Regional data strongly suggests that purchases of residential furnaces are significantly influenced by economic considerations, because high-efficiency furnaces have captured a higher percentage of the market in areas where heating demand (and thus the value of efficiency improvements) is relatively high and a lower percentage of the market in areas where heating demand (and thus the value of efficiency improvements) is relatively low.16 DOE also recognized that the range of economic outcomes for investments in high-efficiency furnaces is particularly large due - in large part - to the venting requirements for high-efficiency furnaces.17 Nevertheless, DOE made no effort to determine the extent to which baseline purchasing behavior reflects any statistically significant preference for favorable economic outcomes or aversion to unfavorable economic outcomes in "rule outcome" efficiency investments.
 Instead, DOE's modeling assumed that that investments in high-efficiency furnaces made in the absence of regulation do not reflect any statistically significant preference for economically favorable efficiency investments or aversion to economically unfavorable investments.
 The mechanism involved is as follows: